Who is the trademark owner?

 Between a manufacturer and distributor, who owns the trademark?

 If no written agreement exists between a manufacturer and a distributor, there may be a rebuttable presumption in favor of the manufacturer being the trademark owner.
-The TTAB will look to the following relevant factors to determine which party should own the mark:
+The TTAB will consider the following relevant factors to determine which party should own the mark:

 1. Which party created and first affixed the mark to the product;